Position

 Responsibilities:

-• Collaborate with utility companies, construction teams, and other stakeholders to ensure accurate and safe utility locating.
+• Collaborate with utility companies, contractors, and other stakeholders to ensure accurate identification and mapping of underground utilities.

 Qualifications

-• High school diploma or equivalent required; additional technical training or certification in utility locating preferred.
+• High school diploma or equivalent required; technical training or degree in a related field preferred.

 • Excellent communication and interpersonal skills.